DeNeutoy/blog/docs/syntax.md

 ### A wild task format appears!

-However, over the last few years, I have come across several examples of tasks which are slightly more complex than this combination of text classification and NER, which I am going to call _Almost Semantic Role Labelling_.
+Over the last few years, I have come across several examples of tasks which are slightly more complex than this combination of text classification and NER, which I am going to call _Almost Semantic Role Labeling_.
 This task can be broadly described as **span prediction conditioned on a word or phrase in the sentence**.

-This naming will probably make lots of NLP researchers stamp their feet and tell me that I mean "close to arbitrary structured prediction", which is probably true - but we'll stick with _Almost Semantic Role Labelling_ for the time being, given it's the most similar.
-It turns out that Almost Semantic Role Labelling is constrained in a particular way which makes it very easy to buid models for, which is important for practical use.
+This naming will probably make lots of NLP researchers stamp their feet and tell me that I mean "close to arbitrary structured prediction", which is probably true - but we'll stick with _Almost Semantic Role Labeling_ for the time being, given it's the most similar.
+It turns out that Almost Semantic Role Labeling is constrained in a particular way which makes it very easy to buid models for, which is important for practical use.

 ### The underlying model

 Why is viewing these types of structured prediction task in this way so useful?
 To think about this, it is helpful to consider the inputs and outputs of these classifiers:

 - Text Classification: Input: (Text) -> Label/s
-- Named Entity Recognition: Input: (Text) -> Labelled Spans
+- Named Entity Recognition: Input: (Text) -> Labeled Spans
-- Almost Semantic Role Labelling: (Text, text index) -> Labelled Spans
+- Almost Semantic Role Labeling: (Text, text index) -> Labeled Spans

-This small extension allows models which are much more expressive for *zero* modelling cost, due to a cute trick which allows us to view Almost Semantic Role Labelling in exactly the same way as NER.
+This small extension allows models which are much more expressive for *zero* modelling cost, due to a cute trick which allows us to view Almost Semantic Role Labeling in exactly the same way as NER.
 From a modelling perspective, doing something as simple as concatenating the word index onto the representations for the rest of the words in the sentence actually works!
 Here is a very scientific drawing of this idea:

 ![model architecture sketch](./img/almost_srl/almost_srl.png)

 These models are also fast, because they can process multiple sentence indices at once (i.e batched).

-In summary, models for Almost Semantic Role Labelling have the following benefits:
+In summary, models for Almost Semantic Role Labeling have the following benefits:

 - Little added modelling complexity
 - Ability to extract arbitrary numbers of events/relations/frames per sentence